AndreyBozhko/go-alfred-prs/README.md

 This workflow is powered by **[AwGo][4]** and **[go-github][5]**.

 The original GitHub PR workflow was developed in Python 2 which reached its end-of-life on Jan 1st, 2020.

-Also, Apple no longer bundles Python 2 in macOS since macOS 12.3 Monterey.
+And to add to that, Apple no longer bundles Python 2 in macOS since macOS 12.3 Monterey.

 ### Features
 * shows you all relevant pull requests (the ones you want to see anyway)